Perlis: History

-Perlis was originally part of Kedah, although it occasionally came under rule by Siam or Aceh.
+Perlis was originally part of Kedah, although it occasionally came under the rule of Siam or Aceh.
 Perlis was historically an important realm within the Kingdom of Kedah.
 Sultan Muhyiddin of Kedah made his capital in Kota Sena, while Sultan Dhiauddin II made Kota Indera Kayangan his capital.
 Sultan Dhiauddin II of Kedah was honorifically titled as Raja Muda of Perlis and Kedah, akin to the title Prince of Wales in the United Kingdom.
 During his reign as the Sultan of Kedah, he oversaw a treaty with George Leith to cede Province Wellesley to Penang.
 He was titled as Raja Muda of Perlis and Kedah.
 This fact depicted Perlis was a special realm within the Kedah sultanate.

 Sultan Dhiauddin then made Syed Harun Jamalullail, father of the future first Raja of Perlis as chieftain of Arau as a wedding gift to his marriage with his daughter, Tengku Sofiah.
-Syed Harun's descendant will eventually become deputy governor (1839) and King of Perlis.
+Syed Harun's descendant eventually become deputy governor (1839) and Raja of Perlis.

-After the Siamese conquered Kedah in 1821, the British felt their interests in Perak to be threatened.
+After the Siamese conquered Kedah in 1821, the British felt their interests in Perak were threatened.
 This resulted in the 1826 Burney and Low Treaties formalising relations between the two Malay states and Siam, their nominal overlord.
-In the Burney Treaty, the exiled Kedah sultan Ahmad Tajuddin was not restored to his throne.
-Sultan Ahmad and his armed supporters then fought in a series of war known as Perang Musuh Bisik for his restoration over twelve years (1830–1842).
+In the Burney Treaty, the exiled Sultan of Kedah, Ahmad Tajuddin was not restored to his throne.
+Sultan Ahmad and his armed supporters then fought in a series of war known as Perang Musuh Bisik for his restoration from 1830 to 1842.
+Towards the end of the conflict and the death of Siam's Ligor governor in 1839 (Siam's main authority figure over Kedah), Perlis was separated with Kedah.